ISG-ICS/cloudberry/docs/quick-start.md

 After it finishes, you should see the messages as shown in the following screenshot:
 ![docker][docker]

-**Step 4**: Run the following command to ingest sample tweets (about 324K) and US population data into AsterixDB.
+**Step 4**: Run the following command to ingest sample tweets (about 47K) and US population data into AsterixDB.

 ```
 ~/cloudberry> ./script/ingestAllTwitterToLocalCluster.sh
 ```

-This step is downloading about 70MB of data, and it may take 5 minutes, again, depending on your network speed.
-You should see the messages as shown in the following screenshot:
+When it finishes you should see the messages as shown in the following screenshot:
 ![ingestion][ingestion]

 **Step 5**: Compile and run the Cloudberry server.